 Application fees are a part of the college process.
 According to a US News & World Report, the average undergraduate application fee in 2019 was $43, while $50 was the most common application fee amount.
-The most expensive schools have fees around $80 to $90, including Stanford University, Duke University, and Columbia University.
-At a minimum, students will need to spend between $50 and $65 for the SAT or ACT and another $12 to have their test score sent to college they are applying to – $12 per college they are applying to.
-Students who want to go “all-out” can expect to pay a few hundred to a few thousand dollars in test preparation, then there’s the cost of an on-campus visit; depending upon how far you live from the school, this might be the cost of driving across town or the cost of a round-trip plane ticket and hotel room.
+The most expensive schools have fees of around $80 to $90, including Stanford, Duke, and Columbia University.
+At a minimum, students will need to spend between $50 and $65 for the SAT or ACT and another $12 to have their test scores sent to the college they are applying to.
+Students who want to go "all-out" can expect to pay a few hundred to a few thousand dollars in test preparation, then there's the cost of an on-campus visit; depending upon how far you live from the school, this might be the cost of driving across town or the price of a round-trip plane ticket and hotel room.

 THE BIGGEST MYTH

 The biggest myth about scholarships is that there are no expenses for the Foundation that awards scholarships to process applications.
-In order to process applications, the CC Taylor Foundation pays thousands of dollars each year in expenses that could otherwise be used toward funding scholarships.
+To process applications, the CC Taylor Foundation pays thousands of dollars each year in expenses that could otherwise be used toward funding scholarships.

 WHY SPONSOR AN APPLICATION?

-We have costs associated with our mission that you can help defray by sponsoring an application for either an undergraduate student or a seminary student.
-When you sponsor an application, you enable us to fund and offer an Application Fee Waiver program to our applicants.
+We have costs associated with our mission that you can help defray by sponsoring an application for either an undergraduate student, a clinical pastoral education student, or a seminary scholar.
+When you sponsor an application, you enable us to fund and offer our applicants an Application Fee Waiver program.

-An Application Fee Waiver enable students whose financial condition would make paying the application fee burdensome to still apply for a scholarship from our Foundation.
+An Application Fee Waiver enables students whose financial condition would make paying the application fee burdensome to still apply for a scholarship from our Foundation.

 - Applicant is enrolled in a federal, state, or local program that aids students from low-income families (e.g., Federal TRIO programs such as Upward Bound).

 - Applicant lives in federally subsidized public housing, a foster home, or is homeless.